Amiel Courtin-Wilson is one of the most prolific and critically acclaimed Australian filmmakers of his generation.

 At age 19, Amiel Courtin-Wilson's debut feature documentary, CHASING BUDDHA premiered at the Sundance Film Festival in 2000 and won best documentary at the IF Awards and the Sydney International Film Festival.

-Having directed over 20 short films and five feature length films, Amiel has directed work for Opera Australia, Chunky Move contemporary dance company, his video installation work has toured at museums extensively across Asia (I THOUGHT I KNEW BUT I WAS WRONG, 2004) and his films have screened at the Whitney Museum, Museum Boijmans Van Beuningen in Rotterdam, National Gallery of Victoria, MONA in Tasmania, the Gallery of New South Wales and The Australian Centre for the Moving Image.
-Amiel has lectured at UCLA with Peter Sellars, AFTRS and he is also a contributor to national and international film and art journals including IF Magazine, UN Magazine and the Monthly Magazine.
+Having directed over 20 short films and six feature length films, Amiel has also directed work and collaborated with Opera Australia, Chunky Move contemporary dance company, his video installation work has toured at museums extensively across Asia (I THOUGHT I KNEW BUT I WAS WRONG, 2004) and his films have screened at the Whitney Museum, Museum Boijmans Van Beuningen in Rotterdam, National Gallery of Victoria, MONA, GOMA, the Gallery of New South Wales and The Australian Centre for the Moving Image.
+Amiel has lectured at UCLA with Peter Sellars, AFTRS and he is also a contributor to film and art journals including IF Magazine, UN Magazine and the Monthly Magazine.

 Amiel’s short film CICADA premiered at Cannes Film Festival as part of Directors’ Fortnight in 2009 and won a slew of awards in Australia and internationally.

-His dramatic feature film debut HAIL had its international premiere in competition at the Venice Film Festival (Orrizonti, 2011) and has screened at festivals around the world including Rotterdam, Istanbul, Karlovy Vary, and Munich.
-HAIL also won many awards internationally and was named best Australian film of 2012 by critic Adrian Martin, as well as the Age Critics Award for best Australian feature at the Melbourne International Film Festival.
+His dramatic feature film debut HAIL had its international premiere in competition at the Venice Film Festival (Orizzonti, 2011) won many awards internationally and was named best Australian film of 2012 by critic Adrian Martin, as well as the Age Critics Award for best Australian feature at the Melbourne International Film Festival.